puppetlabs/puppet-docs/source/puppet/5.1/lang_updating_manifests.markdown

 [expressions]: ./lang_expressions.html
 [boolean]: ./lang_data_boolean.html

-Several breaking changes were introduced in Puppet 4.0.
-If you previously used Puppet 3.x, your manifests will need to be updated for the new implementation.
-This page lists the most important steps to update your manifests to be 4.x compatible.
+Several breaking changes were introduced in Puppet 4.0, which remain true in Puppet 5.x.
+If you are upgrading from Puppet 3.x, update your manifests with new implementations introduced by those changes.
+This page lists the most important steps to update your manifests to be compatible with Puppet 5.

 ## Make sure everything is in the right place